cgenereux/Wojak-Investor-Sim/README.md

   UI & UX

-  - Playable avatars: Four selectable characters (Wojak, Grug, Zoomer, Bloomer) chosen via the character overlay in the multiplayer modal; avatar selection syncs to the server so others see your character.
+  - Playable multiplayer avatars: Four selectable characters (Wojak, Grug, Zoomer, Bloomer) chosen via the character overlay in the multiplayer modal; avatar selection syncs to the server so others see your character.
     Party avatars stack in the header; the current lead avatar name sits beside your Wojak art.
   - Mood/appearance states: Wojak malds on >50% drawdowns in single-player; malding auto-clears after recovery or time cap.
 Cosmetic suits unlock as your net worth climbs: suit Wojak (millionaire), red suit
     (billionaire), glowing suit (trillionaire).
 Malding is disabled in multiplayer to avoid noisy swaps.